Export results to Tableau or Excel from Stata

 sheet("raw") sheetreplace first(varlabel)

-The option sheet allows you to declare the name of the spreadsheet, which in this case is "raw" The option sheetreplace ensures that, in case you need to rerun your code, Stata will change only the spreadsheet with the exported data and will leave the rest of your sheets untouched.
-Finally, as it was exmplaing the post Naming Variable, label all your variables.
-If you did, by using the option first(varlabel), you will be able to export the labels of your variables as the name of the variables in the exported file.
-For instance, you could include the line, label variable line "Poverty line at 2005 Dollars a day" in order to avoid a variable called line, which is an unclear, misleading label, and may anyway have to be changed in the excel file.
+The option sheet allows you to declare the name of the spreadsheet.
+The option sheetreplace ensures that, in case you need to rerun your code, Stata will change only the spreadsheet with the exported data and will leave the rest of your sheets untouched.
+Finally, by using the option first(varlabel), you will be able to export the labels of your variables as the name of the variables in the exported file.
 Furthermore, labeling your variables is very useful when working in Tableau since it automatically uses the name of the variables as the name of the axis in a graph or the title in a table.

 References